talsma-ict/umldoclet/docs/CONTRIBUTING.md

 from [your own fork](https://help.github.com/articles/about-forks/) of this repository.
 Please make sure to request the merge towards the `develop` branch.

-By contributing your code, you agree to donate your controbution to the `talsma-ict` organization on Github under the Apache 2.0 license:
+By contributing your code, you agree to donate your contribution to the `talsma-ict` organization on Github under the Apache 2.0 license:

 ## License